Guilty verdict in first trial under Hong Kong security law | Law-Order

 - China

-The first person to be tried under Hong Kong's sweeping national security law was found guilty of secessionism and terrorism on Tuesday.
+The first person to be tried under Hong Kong's sweeping national security law was found guilty of secessionism and terrorism on Tuesday in a ruling condemned by human rights activists.

-The Hong Kong High Court handed down the verdict in the case of Tong Ying-kit, age 24.
-He's accused of driving his motorcycle into a group of police officers while carrying a flag bearing the protest slogan ''Liberate Hong Kong, the revolution of our times'' on July 1 last year, a day after Beijing imposed sweeping national security legislation on Hong Kong following months of anti-government protests in 2019.
+The Hong Kong High Court handed down the verdict in the case of Tong Ying-kit, 24.
+He is accused of driving his motorcycle into a group of police officers while carrying a flag bearing the protest slogan "Liberate Hong Kong, a revolution of our times" on July 1 last year, a day after Beijing imposed sweeping national security legislation on Hong Kong following months of anti-government protests in 2019.

-The verdict was closely watched for indications as to how similar cases will be dealt with in the future.
+The verdict was closely watched for indications of how similar cases will be dealt with in the future.
 More than 100 people have been arrested under the security legislation.

-Tong pleaded not guilty to charges of inciting secession, terrorism, and an alternative charge of dangerous driving.

-He faces a maximum sentence of life imprisonment, and his lawyers are expected to argue for a lighter punishment at his sentencing hearing Thursday.

 Tong's defense lawyer has said it's impossible to prove that Tong was inciting secession merely by having used the slogan.